Bifurcation of nonlinear bound states in the periodic Gross-Pitaevskii equation with PT-symmetry: The spectral assumption revisited

-At a Dirac point $(k_0,\mu)$ two linearly independent eigenvectors of the spectral problem (\ref{E:Bloch-ev}) exist and a system of two stationary nonlinear Dirac-type equations can be derived and justified with an analogous analysis as in the case of the stationary NLS equations \cite{PelSch} (see also Chapter 2 in \cite{Peli}).
+Due to the Lipschitz continuity of all $\omega_m$ (as follows, e.g., by a direct modification of the proof for the Helmholtz equation in \cite{CV1997}), a Dirac point is where $\omega_m$ and $\omega_{m+1}$ are conical in shape.
+Moreover, at a Dirac point $(k_0,\mu)$ two linearly independent eigenvectors of the spectral problem (\ref{E:Bloch-ev}) exist and a system of two stationary nonlinear Dirac-type equations can be derived and justified with an analogous analysis as in the case of the stationary NLS equations \cite{PelSch} (see also Chapter 2 in \cite{Peli}).

 In $\PT$-symmetric periodic potentials with the honeycomb symmetry in two spatial dimensions, a necessary and sufficient condition was derived in \cite{Curtis1} at the Dirac point by the perturbation theory that shows when the spectral bands remain real under a complex-valued perturbation.